fortjessica/Cybersecurity-Labs/incident-response/email-analysis/findings/screenshots/README.md

+## Screenshots

-Redacted screenshots supporting email authentication findings.
+Redacted screenshots supporting the email authentication findings documented in this assessment.